epitools/epitools/README.md

 ## Installation

-`napari-epitools` is not yet available to install from PyPI or napari-hub.
+`epitools` is not yet available to install from PyPI or napari-hub.

 To install, please clone the repository and do a local install using `pip`: